toverainc/willow-autocorrect/README.md

 This lets you know you're using it.

-At first, commands are passed-through to HA.
+Commands are passed-through to HA.
 When HA responds that the intent was matched the following happens:

-1) WAC searches typesense to make sure we don't already know about that successful command.
+1) WAC searches Typesense to make sure we don't already know about that successful command.
 This uses exact string search.
-2) If the matching intent command is new, add to typesense.
+2) If the matching intent command is new, add it to Typesense.
 3) The command does what it does.

 If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I don't know that command".
 This is what you have today.

+Autolearn is a lifelong learner - even as you add entities, change their names, etc.

 ### Operational Flow